aristanetworks/ownership-voucher-grpc/docs/service-overview.md

 been assigned.
 The system is designed around gRPC calls.

-The purpose of this service is to allow users to request ownership vouchers for network elements (as identified by their serial numbers) owned by their organization.
+The purpose of this service is to allow users to request ownership vouchers for network element components (as identified by their serial number + ien) owned by their organization.
 Organizations are divided into subgroups, and serial numbers for products and users are assigned to groups within the organization.
 The sections on authentication and authorization provide more details on this.

 ## Service Authentication